dogsbody/dans-cloud-init-config/README.md

 ## ToDo
 * Currently all files are created on the system with the same permissions of 644
 * Check that hostname is a full fqdn
-* Install Netdata
+* Find a way to automatically add a line to /etc/hosts for the public IP address and fqdn
-* Remove Telegraf
+*   e.g. 192.168.32.118  nzb01.dogsbody.org      nzb01